xinutec/xinutec.github.io/content/irc/index.md

 ===================

 We are very concerned with privacy, not for any dubious reasons, but simply because we feel the need to protect our freedom of speech.
+It should be obvious, but let's state it explicitly:

+- our servers do not log any user messages
+- we do not provide logger bots or host channel logs

+We also do not endorse other people doing so.
+We do provide a publicly accessible [quotes](http://quotes.xinutec.net) database, but a quote may only be added with consent of all people involved.

 SSL
 ---